slowproj/slowdash/docs/ProjectSetup.md

 RewriteEngine On
 RewriteRule ^api/(.*)$ slowdash.wsgi/$1
 ```
-Although dedicated daemon is created for this SlowDash project, currently only one WSGI can be setup on one host.
-Other SlowDash project must use CGI.
+Although a dedicated daemon is created for this SlowDash project, currently only one WSGI can be set up on one host.
+The other SlowDash project must use CGI.

 # Using a Reverse Proxy Server
-Having an external Web server such as Nginx or Apache is often useful for:
+Having an external Web server, such as Nginx or Apache, is often useful for:

-- using a common URL string instead of a port number (i.e., `/slowdash` instead of `:18881`)
+- using a standard URL string instead of a port number (i.e., `/slowdash` instead of `:18881`)
 - using a faster HTTP/2 protocol (SlowDash uses HTTP/1.1)
 - enabling HTTPS encryption
 - adding basic authentication